-- A Secure Website: The CMS is an easy access point and provides a vast amount of information.
-In addition to two-factor authentication and secure virtual file transfer solutions, consider an open-source CMS that’s constantly being improved.
-Also consider a single sign-on system for improved access control to multiple resources.
+A Secure Website: The CMS is an easy access point and provides a vast amount of information.
+In addition to two-factor authentication and secure virtual file transfer solutions, consider an open-source CMS that is constantly being improved.
+Also, consider a single sign-on system for improved access control to multiple resources.

 Cybersecurity Education: Human error is the cause of most cybercrimes.
 In addition to a high-performance security system and comprehensive policy, continuously educate students and faculty about the latest security threats.
 Cover the use of strong passwords and usernames, risks of malicious attachments and links, and proper reporting of issues to IT departments.

 Manage Education Portable Data Systems: Rather than allow everyone to use USB and other portable devices, which can be used to launch or support a cyberattack, teach all how to safely use their devices on campus.
 Permit only those with secure data encryption.